msawczyn/EFDesigner/VSMarketplace blurb.md

 **ChangeLog**

 **2.0.5.6**
    - The project item templates for the model file had wandered away.
 They're back again.
+(See https://github.com/msawczyn/EFDesigner/issues/216)
    - Fixed a problem with existing models where class-level "AutoProperty: false" caused bad code generation.
+(See https://github.com/msawczyn/EFDesigner/issues/215)

 **2.0.5.5**
    - Fix: Foreign key crashes when reference is on the derived table (See https://github.com/msawczyn/EFDesigner/issues/212)